MaironGallas/Study_Exercises/README.md

 For example, when an array is passed like [19, 5, 42, 2, 77], the output should be 7.

 [10, 343445353, 3453445, 3453545353453] should return 3453455.

+`Sum of Numbers`

+Given two integers a and b, which can be positive or negative, find the sum of all the integers between and including them and return it.
+If the two numbers are equal return a or b.

+Note: a and b are not ordered!

+(1, 0) --> 1 (1 + 0 = 1)

+(1, 2) --> 3 (1 + 2 = 3)